alexl8819/fylo-data-storage-component/README.md

 ### Continued development

 I focused on trying to adhere to design while adding small animations in CSS.
 I used CSS for animating a mock loading skeleton placeholder, while for the storage usage bar I opted to use js to animate the actual bar.
-In the future I my aim is to use only CSS whenever possible.
+In the future my aim is to use only CSS whenever possible.

 ## Author